SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

 1. If you have followed all the steps from the start of Exercise 3, You should see 4 applications

+    - `db`
-    - db: This is the db module that was deployed as part of the mta deployment, it will be stopped by default, do not delete or modify this app.
+        This is the db module that was deployed as part of the mta deployment and will be stopped by default.
+Please do not delete or modify this app.
+    - `srv`
-    - srv: This is the srv module with CDS and Java code that was deployed as part of the mta deployment
+        This is the service module with CDS and Java code that was deployed as part of the MTA deployment
+    - `webide-builder-sapwebide-di-<SOME_RANDOM_NAME>`
-    - webide-builder-sapwebide-di-<SOME_RANDOM_NAME>: This is the builder that you installed in Exercise 1.
-Please do not delete this application.
+        This is the builder tool that you installed in Exercise 1.
+Please ***do not*** delete this application!
+    - `ui`
-    - ui: This is the wishlist html5 application with the UI logic was deployed as part of the mta deployment
+        This is the wishlist HTML5 application with the UI logic was deployed as part of the MTA deployment

 1. Click on the srv application and click on the link under Application Routes to launch the srv application